Harishri2002/CodeFreeze/README.md

 This extension contributes the following settings:

-- `CodeFreeze.toggle`: Command to toggle read-only mode for the active file
+- `CodeFreeze.toggle`: Command to toggle CodeFreeze for the active file

 You can customize the keyboard shortcut in VS Code's Keyboard Shortcuts settings.